endrazine/wcc/README.md

 wcc will process any file supported by libbfd and produce ELF files that will contain the same mapping when relinked and executed.
 This includes PE or OSX COFF files in 32 or 64 bits.
 However, rebuilding relocations is currently supported only for Intel ELF x86_64 binaries.
 Transforming a PE into an ELF and invoking pure functions is for instance supported.

 ### wsh : The Witchcraft shell
 The witchcraft shell accepts ELF shared libraries, ELF ET_DYN executables and Witchcraft Shell Scripts written in Punk-C as an input.
-It loads all the executables in its own address space and make their API available for programming in its embedded interpreter.
+It loads all the executables in its own address space and makes their API available for programming in its embedded interpreter.
 This provides for binaries functionalities similar to those provided via reflection on languages like Java.

 #### wsh command line options